Introduction to Footwear Design

 In order to fully participate in the practical exercises please bring the following materials/equipment to the first class:

-- A5 sketchbook (140gsm cartridge paper seawhite starter sketchbook or equivalent)
+- A5 sketchbook (cartridge paper starter sketchbook or equivalent)

 - Sketching pencils (HB, B, 2B such as Derwent Graphic)

-We recommend that you buy your materials from an art shop.
-As part of your research you will be required to do some printing.
 Please bring a small amount of cash to the course on your first day to credit your printing account.
 It is unlikely you will need to spend more than £5.
+We recommend that you buy your materials from an art shop.